axeltechtips/SMSWeather/README.md

     Daily updates: Get the weather delivered to your phone every morning.
     Simple and customizable: Easy to set up and configure for your location.
     Lightweight: Runs efficiently without draining your phone's resources.

+## How does it work?
+Well, in order to save costs on texting, we use Email to SMS.

+All carriers have them.
+Check the email.md for your carrier's email.

+You would type in your phone number @ your carriers email, for example: 123456789@tmomail.net